zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Watch this intro video for how to use our software.

+####UMAs
+UFM organizes courses through credits called "UMAs".
+An UMA is equivalent to about 15 hours of work.
+UMAs keep track of your progress toward graduation.

+MPC uses a flexible UMA system.
+Since the MPC does not have traditional classes, the courses you design are assigned UMAs based on their rigorousness.
+Each term at the MPC is worth 25 UMAs.
+That's 375 hours of work.
+Plan accordingly.

+That sounds like a lot, but that's about 9 1/2 weeks of work at a full-time job (40 hours a week).
+You have eighteen weeks to accomplish your goals for the term.

+Standard courses worth 4 or 5 UMAs must clearly be rigorous or we won't accept them.
+Keep this in mind as you plan your contracts.

+####Mentors

 ##Experiences

-<b>A word of advice: don't put all your experiences at the end of the semester.
+<b>A word of advice: don't put all your experiences at the end of the term.
 First, you'll be busy with your final evaluations.
 Second, space and time fill up and you may not have a room available or MPCers will be too busy to attend. </b>

 ####Milestone Experience
 Each semester MPCers are responsible for a single but more serious personal experience.
 While MPCers design two experiences for other students, the Milestone is designed for the student herself.